 So… you park in a car park where there are no clear signs of how you should pay or how much you should pay, or indeed to whom you should pay it.
 Then you get a threatening letter some time later charging a fine for “illegal” parking.
 Then the debt collector’s letters start, then the solicitor’s letters, and ultimately the threatening, intimidating phone calls.
 I bet the majority of you will just pay up.
 And I’m not being sexist here, but most of the people who pay up will be female – they’re just so easy for these telephone debt collectors to intimidate.
 That’s the reason this racket continues to grow into a multi-million pound business.

 I had just such a run-in with Meteor Parking at Brighton Station car park.
 Visit the car park and you’ll see entry and exit barrier machines all wrapped up in plastic with their barriers removed, as if they’re now disused, which in fact they are.
 You’ll see cameras dotted about.
 But until recently you wouldn’t have seen clear signage that says whose car park this is, how much it costs and displaying clear terms and conditions, and it’s debateable whether they’re clear even now.
-Even if you did see such things, merely parking in the car park would not represent a clear breach of contract – because under UK law you cannot unwittingly enter into any contract, or be tricked into entering into one.
+Even if you did see such things, merely parking in the car park would not represent a clear breach of contract – because according to the laws of England and Wales you cannot unwittingly enter into any contract, or be tricked into entering into one.

 So when you get the “fine”, be very clear in your mind.
 Though it’s made to look threatening, and as similar as possible to something from the Police or government, that’s just the first part of the process of intimidation.
 It’s not a fine.
 A fine can only be levied by an organisation authorised by statute, that is when a law has been passed or a license granted by government to collect such a fine.
 Meteor Parking is not.
 Nor are a whole host of other parking companies (Park Direct Ltd, TCP, UK Parking Control, Euro Car Parks etc) which have sprung up over the past 20 years.
 All they can do is issue you with an invoice, and even then it’s fraudulent if there’s not a clear contract that you’ve entered into with your full knowledge.